Supervision

 Services are available for:

-Health professionals and the Consumer and Carer Workforce are encouraged to access supervision which is provided face to face, by Zoom or phone.
+Health professionals and the Consumer and Carer Workforce are encouraged to access supervision which is provided face to face in North West Tasmania, by Teams or by phone.

 Ask about Supervision services